Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Discussion

-As shown in Tab.~\ref{Table: Results} and Fig.\ref{fig:teaser}, RadFM outperforms previous methods by a significant margin across all five tasks, showcasing its exceptional capabilities.
-Notably, RadFM excels in particularly challenging tasks such as medical VQA, report generation, and rationale diagnosis, which demand profound understanding of both textual information and images.
+As shown in Tab.~\ref{tab_zeroshot_1} and Fig.\ref{fig:teaser}, while evaluating on our proposed comprehensive benchmark for radiology, namely, RadBench, RadFM outperforms previous methods by a significant margin across all five tasks, showcasing its exceptional capabilities.
+Notably, RadFM excels in particularly challenging tasks such as medical VQA, report generation, and rationale diagnosis, which demand a profound understanding of both textual information and images.
+The average human evaluation score for RadFM in these tasks surpasses that of GPT-4V, especially in the medical VQA task, where RadFM achieves a score of 2.87 compared to GPT-4V's score of 2.13.
 In medical VQA, the questions can be drastically varying, from simple queries like ``What modality is the given image?'' to more complex and context-rich questions, such as ``Based on the provided images, patient data (age, gender, medical history), can you identify the disease that is commonly associated with such radiological manifestations?''
 The complexity of questions makes medical VQA a comprehensive and versatile task.
 By integrating visual and textual information, RadFM can handle these varying question types, delivering accurate and meaningful answers.
 Similarly, in report generation, RadFM showcases significant improvement.
-The model's ability to discern relevant information from the provided images and weave it cohesively with textual prompts leads to highly informative and contextually-rich reports, setting it apart from traditional methods.
+The model's ability to discern relevant information from the provided images and weave it cohesively with textual prompts leads to highly informative and contextually rich reports, setting it apart from traditional methods.
 Overall, the performance of RadFM across these diverse tasks confirms its versatility and transformative potential in medical image analysis.